Medically reviewed by Kristin Hall, FNP

 The end of the study reported the combined medication as having the best end results for patients.

-If you're interested in learning more about finasteride, we've talked about everything you need to know in our blog, Is Finasteride the Right Hair Loss Remedy for You.
+If you're interested in learning more about finasteride, we've talked about everything you need to know in our blog, Finasteride for Hair Loss: What Men Should Know.

 Here’s what you need to know about Rogaine: it is a popularly recommended treatment for hair regrowth.
 To carry out this function, it has an active ingredient which is called, wait for it — minoxidil.